Best Ways to Rent a Car for the Freelancer on the Go

 If you don’t know about Autoslash, put it on your list of places to look at when searching for a car rental.
 On the surface, Autoslash is another car rental search engine.
 Beneath that, it’s a huge money saver.

 Because most rental agencies let you cancel without penalty, that means it's possible to search again later for a better deal and re-book.
 Doing that also takes work and time.
 This is where Autoslash steps in.
 They will automatically track a booked car rental from any agency and let you know when they find a better one so you can re-book.
 To track it, Autoslash needs several key pieces of information: date, time, confirmation number, and total price.
-Plus, Autoslash also has a database of coupons for the best prices to every car rental company.
+Plus, Autoslash also has a database of coupons for the best prices of every car rental company.

 While American Express is known mainly for their credit cards, they also offer a travel booking service.
 You don’t need to hold an American Express credit card to use Amex Travel, but it can often get you more benefits.
 Amex Travel offers a nice table layout so you can easily compare prices from many different rental agencies.